ni/measurement-plugin-python/examples/nivisa_dmm_measurement/README.md

 - Uses the open-source `PyVISA-sim` package to simulate instruments in software
 - Pin-aware, supporting a custom instrument type and a single session/pin/site
 - Includes InstrumentStudio and MeasurementLink UI Editor project files
-- Includes a TestStand sequence
-- Uses the MeasurementLink session management service
+- Includes a TestStand sequence showing how to configure the pin map, register instrument resources with the session management service, and run a measurement
-- Does not use the NI gRPC Device Server
+- Demonstrates how to share instrument resources with other measurement services when running measurements from TestStand, without using NI gRPC Device Server

 ### Required Driver Software